-Remember that the purpose of your SaaS marketing strategy, with respect to using micro-moments is to sync user behavior on multiple devices.
+Remember that the purpose of micro-moments is to sync user behavior on multiple devices.
 HubSpot and other CRMs can help you see how users access content on mobile devices.

 Essentially, you can use CloudKit to sync user data across iOS devices.
-Google Analytics is great when you want to know the exact mobile devices that users are coming from, including the mobile segments.
+Google Analytics also helps you track user data.
+You can track the exact mobile devices that users are coming from, including various segments.

 Turn your micro-moments into actionable insights

-The most important thing is to have ready relevant content across all channels for these I-want-to-know, I-want-to-go, I-want-to-do, and I-want-to-buy moments on a mobile-optimized platform.
+The most important thing is to have relevant content across all channels for the times when users have micro-moments.
+You want to have content ready for the I-want-to-know, I-want-to-go, I-want-to-do, and I-want-to-buy moments on a mobile-optimized platform.

-However, it is just as important to track how those moments translate to their desktop or laptop computer behavior, and ultimately, whether they convert into leads and sales.
+However, it is just as important to track how those moments translate to their desktop or laptop computer behavior.
+Are micro-moments leading into leads and sales?

-At 99MediaLab, we work with SaaS companies, tracking individual user buyer behavior and analyzing their use of mobile and desktop devices.
+At 99MediaLab, we work with many growing SaaS companies.
+We help them track individual user buyer behavior and analyzing their use of mobile and desktop devices.
 Contact us today for a free consultation to see what we can do for you.